erizov/Professor/semester_1/lecture_11_dynamic_programming/knapsack/README.md

 1. Implement Knapsack from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-An optimization algorithm that determines the most valuable combination of items that fit within a weight constraint.
+An optimization strategy that determines the most valuable combination of items that fit within a weight constraint.
 Addresses resource allocation, portfolio optimization, and cutting stock problems.
 Example: Selecting items for a backpack with weight limit 15kg to maximize value.
 Operates by building a table of optimal solutions for subproblems, using previous results to compute larger problems.

 **Key Characteristics:**
 - **Time Complexity**: O(nW) where n is items and W is capacity, because the DP table has n×W cells, each computed in constant time.